rakutentech/ios-miniapp/USERGUIDE.md

 ## Requirements

-This module supports **iOS 13.0 and above**.
-It has been tested on iOS 13.0 and above.
+This module supports **iOS 14.0 and above**.
+It has been tested on iOS 14.0 and above.

 It is written in Swift 5.0 and can be used in compatible Xcode versions.

+*Note:* This module is currently set to `deployment_target = '13.0'`, however support for iOS 13.0 has been deprecated and could be removed in a later release.

 ## Getting started